dimidob/domcp/README.md

 ### The LLM model does not support this temperature

-- GPT-5 model supports only temperature 1.0 and greater
+- GPT-5 model supports only temperature values of 1.0 or higher

 ### Context window size reached
 - Just above the prompt in 5ire App you can change how many tokens should the context length be.
 If you often run into this error you can adjust this setting.

 ### LLM replies that it can not reach MCP tools
-- Ensure that under Tools the MCP server has a green online status, if not then turn the toggle ON.
+- Ensure that under **Tools**, the MCP server shows a green "Online" status, if not then turn the toggle ON.
 If it's still not working check in the terminal that the server is running.

 ### LLM replies that it can not find any MCP tools
 - Try running this prompt: "Discover graphql_schema" then try again.